Albinht/AchmeaCodeChallange/README.md

 Enhance the design with CSS.
 Add more insurance types or customize the formulas.

-TIP: You are allowed to use ChatGPT to help you, but you must be able to explain how you fixed it and why you choose this.
+TIP: You are allowed to use ChatGPT to help you, but you must be able to explain how you fixed it and why you choose this fix.